Hello! I'm glad you've made it this far and are interested in considering me for a job opportunity. I'm really very grateful.

 - As of this writing, the absolute lowest annual salary I would consider is $140K a year.

 - Your organization must offer family-friendly health insurance and at least three weeks of paid time off annually, beginning with the first year of employment.

 - My resume has a long list of skills and technologies on it.
-I am only interested in front-end web development work with Angular or React and backend web development work with Java, Kotlin, Node.js or Go.
-I might consider a C#/.NET job if your stack is recent.
+I am currently interested in either OS-level or embedded development in C. That said, my specialty has been front-end web development work with React or Angular and backend web development work with Java, Kotlin, Node.js and Go, and I'd still consider positions involving these technologies.